It's easy to import your existing subscriber list into ConvertKit.

 CSV stands for 'comma-separated values', and is simply a specific format of text file.

 You'll need a copy of your subscriber list in CSV format in order to import it into ConvertKit.
+That CSV should have one column per field, and each column should have a header row that corresponds with the name of the field in ConvertKit.

 2. Create a tag in ConvertKit if you don't have any yet

-You can create a tag by clicking '+ Create a Tag' from the sidebar of the subscribers page in your account:
+You can create a tag by clicking '+ Create a Tag' from the sidebar of the Subscribers page in your account:

 Give it whatever name you'd like — you can always edit (or even delete) this tag later on — then click 'Save':